 Reshape the Waveform:

-- These circuits are used to varied the physical structure of the input wave according to our project requirements.
+- These circuits are used to vary the physical structure of the input wave according to our project requirements.

-- By using these circuits the sine waveform can be changed into the square, rectangle or any other shape according to circuit.
+- By using these circuits the sine waveform can be changed into a square, rectangle or any other shape according to the circuit.

 Circuit Transient Protection:

-- Transients currents are very dangerous for any circuits that can damage our complete circuit, to stop all these transients current clipper diodes are also effective and can remove these transients.
+- Transient currents are very dangerous for any circuits that can damage our complete circuit, to stop all these transients current clipper diodes are also effective and can remove these transients.